ser1965/workshopqcd-2024-lesson-docker/episodes/03-docker-for-cms-opendata.md

 ::::::::::::::::::::::::::::::::::::: objectives

 - Download the ROOT and python images and build your own container
+- Restart an existing container
 - Learn how to share a working area between your laptop and the container image.
-- Restart an existing container
-- Delete and rebuild containers

 ::::::::::::::::::::::::::::::::::::::::::::::::